Marvel fuels internet clash by making Iron Man a 15-year-old black girl

-Marvel Comics: "Iron Man as a black woman would be dope."— @ira
+Marvel Comics: "Iron Man as a black woman would be dope."<br>Black Woman: "I would love to write —"<br>Marvel: "We have white people for that."—@ira

 Much of the online commentary has been moderate, with people either applauding the move or asking Marvel why white men continue to write most of its stories despite the public push for more diversity among superheroes.

 Still, those who've been around the web for some time could sense another nasty conflict brewing between "misogynistic fanboys" and "social justice warriors" as soon as they heard the news — and they weren't wrong.